Export to Norway

 "special information/code" in the export declaration.

-What is required to export to Norway is a Swedish export declaration together with a Norwegian import declaration.
-We can help you with both if you wish.
+To export to Norway, you need a Swedish export declaration along with a Norwegian import declaration.
+We can assist you with both if desired.

-What documents are required to export to Norway?
+What Documentation is Required to Export to Norway?

-The supporting document you need to have: Invoice, proforma or receipt.
-If package and weight are not stated above, that is also required.
-You must be able to show your supporting documents if the Swedish Customs Administration requests it.
-Keep in mind that the country to which you are exporting may make different requirements on the invoice and other documentation than the one that applies in Sweden.
+The supporting documents you need include an invoice, pro forma invoice, or receipt.
+If the package and weight are not mentioned in these documents, they will also be required.
+You must be able to present your supporting documents if requested by the Swedish Customs.
+Keep in mind that the country to which you are exporting may have additional requirements for the invoice and other documentation than those applicable in Sweden.

-Yes, this free trade agreement applies to Norway, EU countries, Iceland and Liechtenstein.
-Which means that there is almost duty-free trade for all goods and free movement of most goods, services, capital and people between Norway and the EU.
-(But not all goods)
+Yes, this free trade agreement applies to Norway, EU countries, Iceland, and Liechtenstein.
+This means that trade is almost tariff-free for all goods, and there is free movement of most goods, services, capital, and people between Norway and the EU.
+(However, not all goods are included.)

 One of the many reasons is that you have a good chance of success.
-Norway and Sweden are like big brother and little brother and throughout history we have had many different collaborations.
-Our shared history, cultural heritage and our neighborhood make it smooth and easy to work with and understand each other.
-Our linguistic similarities give Swedish companies good chances to succeed in doing business in Norway.
+Norway and Sweden are like big brother and little brother, and throughout history, we have had many different collaborations.
+Our shared history, cultural heritage, and geographic proximity make it smooth and easy to work with and understand each other.
+Our linguistic similarities give Swedish companies a good opportunity to succeed in business in Norway.

-When exporting to Norway, you leave the EU when you cross the border and may therefore have to pay customs duty.
-But as Norway is a member of the EEA, there is free trade between Norway and Sweden, which means that the recipient does not have to pay duty for most goods.
-It is mainly textiles, food and drink that are subject to customs duties from Sweden to Norway.
+When exporting to Norway, you are leaving the EU as you cross the border, and customs duties may apply.
+However, since Norway is a member of the EEA, free trade exists between Norway and Sweden, meaning that the recipient usually does not have to pay customs duties on most goods.
+The main goods subject to customs duties from Sweden to Norway are textiles, food, and beverages.

-Yes, if you are going to carry out work, send goods for exhibitions or sample collections, you can send them for temporary export and then re-import your goods without paying duty or VAT.
-You need an export certificate and you do not need to pre-declare your goods to Norwegian customs.
+Yes, if you are performing a job, sending goods for exhibitions, or sample collections, you can send them on a temporary export and then re-import the goods without paying customs duties or VAT.
+You will need an export certificate, and for the Norwegian customs, there is no need to pre-register the goods.